markschl/seqtool/doc/trim.md

 NGATGAAGAACGYAGYRAANNNNNNNNNNNNNNNNNNNTCCTCCGCTTATTGATATGCN
 ```

-Looking for primers, storing the result in properties using the
+Looking for primers, storing the result in attributes using the
 `f:drange` variable (for dot range):

 ```bash